-As Dr. Seuss once said ““The more that you read, the more things you will know.
-The more that you learn, the more places you’ll go.”
 Books and pocket guides for edible and medicinal plants can be found in various outdoor stores, bookstores, online… you name it.
-Grab a book or pocket guide that suits the region you live in – or the place you tend to explore in – to get the most useful information.
+Grab one specialized for your region to get the most useful information.

 Taking a class is the best way to learn hands on!
 Take some time to look up foraging based classes and tours in your local area.
 From foraging hikes and walks, to cooking classes, to medicinal tours – there’s something for anyone looking to dip their toes into the world of foraging.

 Support your learning with an app

 Being able to identify plants is a key step towards becoming a knowledgeable forager!
 There’s some great apps out there that are fantastic tool to support your learning.
 These 3 apps are my go-to’s: